danieljbk/deepface-face-extraction/README.md

 Input:

-1. Path to directory of images
+1. Path to directory of images (not limited to images of individual)
-2. Reference image of John's face
+2. Reference image of individual's face

 Output:

-    Cropped images of John's face from each image in the directory.
+Cropped images of individual's face from every image in the directory.

+Note: Assumes individual's face appears, at maximum, once in each image.

 ## Purpose